 - C. Bio.
 Tucci and Picchi then head to C.Bio, Picchi’s deli, where the chef has a rooftop grill and dining area.
 The two sample some raw steak (“sushi,” Tucci jokes), that has been dressed with a little salt and a spritz of lemon.
-This can only be done with the freshest cut of meat such as that which comes from Picchi’s preferred butcher at the market.
+This can only be done with the freshest cut of meat, which comes from Picchi’s preferred butcher at the market.
 Olive branches thrown onto the fire provide the cooked bistecca a unique flavor.

 - Babae.
 Tucci forgoes a Tuscan wine adventure to stay put in Florence for a bar crawl.
-Here, with his friend Elisabetta Digiugno, he encounters the architectural curiosity found only in Tuscany, but particularly Florence: the wine window.
+Here, with his friend Elisabetta Digiugno, he encounters the architectural curiosity found only in Tuscany, but particularly in Florence: the wine window.
 Filmed before the pandemic, this episode had some real foresight in showcasing these “little doors of paradise,” since several were put back into action for social distancing purposes.

 - Osteria Belle Donne.
 After several glasses of white wine, Tucci and Digiugno end up at Osteria Belle Donne, where they enjoy Vin Santo, Tuscan dessert wine.
 Tuscans traditionally drink this wine with an almond biscotti called a cantucci.

 - Mercato Centrale.
 Tucci heads to another market.
 But instead of shopping for rich man’s food (bistecca), he learns about beans and Tuscany’s cucina povera.
-His guide is Italian food critic and culinary historian Leonardo Romanelli.
+His guide is the Italian food critic and culinary historian Leonardo Romanelli.

 - Festa della Battitura.
 Tucci takes a detour to Ponte Buriano to attend the wheat threshing festival known as the Festa della Battitura.
 This peasant festival, which takes place in the last week of August, celebrates the cucina povera of the Tuscan countryside, which is heavy on bread.
 Among the many hearty dishes that the cooks prepare are crostini d’ocio, crusty toast with a topping of sauce made from a male goose (gander).

 Back in Florence